polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/build-a-dapp/front-end.md

 export function Main (props) {
   // Establish an API to talk to our Substrate node. const { api } = useSubstrate();
-  // Get the 'selected user' from the `AccountSelector` component. const { accountPair } = props;
+  // Get the selected user from the `AccountSelector` component. const { accountPair } = props;
   // React hooks for all the state variables we track.
   // Learn more at: https://reactjs.org/docs/hooks-intro.html